aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 2. Explain how the Thing connects to your gateway, including TLS mutual authentication.
 Use relevant diagrams.
 (4 p)
 3. Modify `pubsub.py` to measure the latency of establishing the connection to the gateway.
 Note: Not the entire transfer time!
 Use, for example, the `time` module and `perf_counter()`.
 See
    [documentation](https://docs.python.org/3/library/time.html#time.perf_counter).
 Compare the measured time with the ping value optained from your local machine to your gateway (`ping IPADRESS`).
 Analyze the results.
 (4 p)
 4. Repeat the steps above to create another Thing.
 Call it _Snoopy_subscriber_GROUPNAME_.
 We will try to simulate a malicious subscriber using this Thing.
 After creation, open the _Snoopy_subscriber_GROUPNAME_ thing (under _All Things_, _Things_).
 Then open the _Certificates_ tab and select the certificate.
 Now press _Detach_ to deactivate the certificate.

+   After this we need to deploy everything so that the Core Greengrass device gets the updated configuration.
+This is done under _Greengrass devices -> Deployments_.
+Select the deployment with the correct _Target name_ and where the _Target type_ is _Core device_.
+Then click _Revise_.
+Press _Next_ until you get to the _Review_ screen.
+Then click _Deploy_.

+   Wait until the deployment is in the status _Completed_ then continue.

    Instead of using the `simthing_GROUPNAME`, use `snoopy_subscriber_GROUPNAME` and try to publish or subscribe to the same topic as before.
 What happens and why?
 (2 p)

 ## Appendix